We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If the symptoms of sciatica are mild and do not last longer than 4-8 weeks, it is probably acute sciatica, and medical attention is not usually necessary.

 A complete medical history may help speed up the diagnosis.
-Doctors will also have the individual perform basic exercises that stretch the sciatic nerve.
-A shooting pain down the leg while performing these exercises usually indicates sciatica.
+Doctors will also have the individual perform basic maneuvers that stretch the sciatic nerve.
+A shooting pain down the leg while performing these maneuvers usually indicates sciatica.

 If pain persists for more than 4-8 weeks, imaging tests such as an X-ray or MRI may be necessary to help identify what is compressing the sciatic nerve and causing the symptoms.